umarhassan-mitodl/4.s67-fall-2016/content/pages/field-trip-itinerary.md

 {{< resource 6cc58155-bea3-65ac-973e-20e7cd55af37 >}}

-Students made a documentary of the field trip, _[Travelogue of the Undocumentable](https://youtu.be/aP4PWnEzFPQ)_.
+Students made a documentary of the field trip, _{{% resource_link "06beac69-c34b-469a-a751-9fa526a1e9bb" "Travelogue of the Undocumentable" %}}_.

 Image Gallery: Land Art and Landscapes from the Optional Course Field Trip
 --------------------------------------------------------------------------